mwiraszka/LondonChessClub/README.md

 - 🚀 Create new Lifetime page to list all past Lifetime Achievement Award recipients
 - 🚀 Support markdown blockquotes in articles
 - 🚀 Choose more appropriate icons for some pages
+- 🚀 Append `| LCC` to the end of browser tab page titles for all pages except the homepage

 </details>